 The objective of the camp is the selection of decisive documents for the understanding of European history to be left in a time capsule of the vision and experiences of the teenagers regarding European Identity and the History of Europe in 2022 for future generations of young people.
 By working in groups, you will create new products related to the documents selected and disseminate the results using your social networks.

-Archival Online Literacy Online Course
+Archival Literacy Online Course

-The Archival Online Literacy Online Course has been created to tackle some of the challenges faced by the archives in Europe.
+The Archival Literacy Online Course has been created to tackle some of the challenges faced by the archives in Europe.
 This includes the identification of new audiences, especially aimed towards the younger generations.

-This Course offers a sustainable and attractive tool linked to young user education on how to use archives, teaching them how to conduct research within the archival holdings, through traditional lectures and presentations in high schools and integrate the possibilities offered by archives, mostly in Humanities, specifically in areas like history, arts and geography.
+This course offers a sustainable and attractive tool linked to young user education on how to use archives, teaching them how to conduct research within the archival holdings, through traditional lectures and presentations in high schools and integrate the possibilities offered by archives, mostly in Humanities, specifically in areas like history, arts and geography.

-The Cork Institute of Technology (CIT) with the e-learning design and development and the National Archives from the partnership as content providers, have developed this online training course on archival literacy orientated to the teachers, to guarantee a multiplier effect also in the students.
+Munster Technological University (MTU) with the e-learning design and development and the National Archives from the partnership as content providers, have developed this online training course on archival literacy orientated to the teachers, to guarantee a multiplier effect also in the students.

-The Course has been organised around three key modules:
+The course has been organised around three key modules: